 Also, people are important, because without a good team, how can you deliver a high-quality product?
 In order to have a smoothly running workflow, every member of the team should do what they can do best, and the work should be distributed evenly.
 The work is done more efficiently and quickly when everyone is doing their job, without unnecessary tasks (this can be tricky, because in our era, changes happen quickly, and something that was considered unnecessary yesterday, may tomorrow be crucial for the project).

-There is a systematic, overall look on the work process when it comes to Lean methodology.
+There is a systematic, overall look at the work process when it comes to Lean methodology.

 We will again be courageous enough to say that, generally speaking, in the focus of Agile is the product.
 Agile software development methodology is based on the Agile Manifesto.
 Four main values are in the center of the manifesto, and we quote them here: